 The purpose of the Maryland Horse Board Grants Program is to develop the Maryland Horse Industry by supporting research, education and promotional activities.

 The MHIB was established in 1998 to promote and develop the equine industry in Maryland.
-The year 2013 marks the board’s 15th anniversary.
-For more information about MHIB or the Feed Fund, visit www.mda.maryland.gov/horseboard or call MHIB Executive Director Ross Peddicord at 410-841-5798 or email firstname.lastname@example.org.
+For more information about MHIB or the Feed Fund, visit www.mda.maryland.gov/horseboard or contact MHIB Executive Director Ross Peddicord at 410-841-5798 or email firstname.lastname@example.org.